Opening The Salon

 Fortunately, I got the opportunity to attend cosmetology school when I was 16.
 By the time I graduated high school, I was a licensed cosmetologist.

 Despite my passion for hair, I never imagined I would turn hair styling into a career.
-There are a lot of reasons for that.
-My mom had drilled it into my head my whole life that I needed to get a job with benefits.
-Hair stylists don’t get benefit packages.
-Plus, the idea of selling myself to a career at the age of 18 did not sit well with me.
-Especially a career that involved working Saturdays.
-When I started doing hair, I did’t know yet what I wanted out of life but I knew I wasn’t going to find it inside a salon in my home town.
+I was so young when I entered the industry- I got my first job in a salon at 16 and was cutting hair behind the chair at 17.
+The idea of selling myself to a career in my teens did not sit well with me.
+Especially a career that involved working Saturdays!
+Plus, my mom had always drilled it into my head that I needed a “real job.”
+Which to her, meant one that offered benefits.
+I did’t know yet what I wanted out of life but I knew I wasn’t going to find it on the inside of a salon in my hometown.

 I looked at doing hair as a way to pay for college.
 At some point in my youth I decided that earning a degree was the only way to escape the cycle of debt I’d grown up in.

-A year into community college and working at a “chop shop” salon in my hometown I needed a change of scenery.
+A year into community college in my hometown, I needed a change of scenery.
 I packed up my Chevy Cobalt and moved to Las Vegas!
 In less than a month I landed a job at a local salon and enrolled in community college.

 Transitioning Career Paths

 Becoming a Redken Certified Haircolorist gave me the confidence to move to a more prestigious salon.
-That decision solidified my career path.
 A few months into working at the new salon, a fellow stylist approached me about opening a studio salon with her.
-We met to discuss our options and within a month picked out a property, renovated it to perfection and opened for business!
+We met to discuss our options and within a month picked out a space, renovated it to perfection and opened for business!

 The Salon Suite